Associate Professor Richard Young

 A/Prof Richard L Young is a Senior Research Fellow in the Adelaide Medical School at The University of Adelaide, and the South Australian Health & Medical Research Institute (SAHMRI).
 He is a member of the Centre of Research Excellence in Translating Nutritional Science to Good Health, which links basic and clinician researchers in world-leading research in diabetes.

-A/Prof Young heads the Intestinal Nutrient Sensing Group within the Nutrition, Diabetes and Gut Health Program of SAHMRI Lifelong Health.
+A/Prof Young heads the Intestinal Sensing Group within the Nutrition, Diabetes and Gut Health Program of SAHMRI Lifelong Health.
 He investigates the intestinal taste system, which detects dietary sugars and low-calorie sweeteners and, in turn, controls how glucose is absorbed and disposed in the body.
 He has shown how this system is regulated in health, and its dysregulation in type 2 diabetes, critical illness and obesity.
 This NHMRC supported research is providing new knowledge of gut physiology and microbiology, with the potential to prevent, and better manage, type 2 diabetes and obesity.

 -